stefanZorcic/scaling-book/gpus.md

 * 16-way Pipeline Parallelism (PP)
 * 2-way ZeRO-1 Data Parallelism (DP)

 They had a steady state batch size of 4096 * 15360 = 62,914,560 tokens, or 30k tokens per GPU.
 You can see that this is already quite large, but their model is also very sparse (k=8, E=256) so you need a fairly large batch size.
-You can see that with 64-way EP and 16-way PP, we end up with 1024-way model parallelism in total, which means the AllReduce is done at the spine level, and because it’s only 2-way, we end up with `2 / (2 - 1) = 2x` more bandwidth in practice.
+You can see that with 64-way EP and 16-way PP, we end up with 1024-way model parallelism in total, which means the AllReduce is done at the spine level, and because it’s only 2-way, we end up with $2 / (2 - 1) = 2$ times more bandwidth in practice.
 This also helps reduce the cost of the final data-parallel AllReduce overlapping with the final pipeline stages.

 **What does LLaMA-3 do?** LLaMA-3 trains with a BS of 16M tokens on 16k GPUs, or about 1k tokens per GPU.
 They do: